 The cost to open a bar varies wildly from city to city.
 Instead of relying on average numbers it’s best that you spend more time on research of the bar business in your area.

-What do you need to open a bar and make it a success from day one?
+When opening a bar, what do you need to make it a success from day one?
 Plan your opening night as a two-step process and schedule your soft opening and your “grand” opening.

 A soft opening will help you test all of your systems before you open to the public.
 Invite in friends and family or professionals and partners who helped you open.
 Here you are only using word-of-mouth to get a controlled crowd.
 Soft opening will reveal poor staff coordination, struggles with unassigned duties, problems with the layout behind the bar and so on.
 Consider it a final rehearsal for your staff to become confident in greeting guests, using equipment, and clarifying their job duties.